TaktiCool/CLib/doc/core/misc.md

 Returns:
 * [`<Position>`] Save Position

-This function is a failsave wrapper function for findEmptyPosition.
+This function is a failsafe wrapper function for findEmptyPosition.
-Finds a save postion for a unit.
+Finds a save position for a unit.
 This function always returns a position.

 Examples: